billlyzhaoyh/billlyzhaoyh.github.io/pages/now.md

 (2)Implementation of state-of-the-art deep learning algorithms on the Physionet phonocardiogram dataset and comparative study of their performance on key features

-Active online courses:
-Course 1&2 for Deep Learning Specialisation on Coursera Fast.ai practical deep learning for coders

 ---
-Updated Mar 21st, 2019, from Zagreb, Croatia.
+Updated Apr 18th, 2019, from London, UK.

 <!--
 Template for future use